bhopkinsnc/ccoe-training-ansible/README.md

 If you need help with git commands [help/git_commands.md](help/git_commands.md)

-Clone THIS Repo on the Workstation that you will be using that has docker installed and configured.
+Clone THIS Repo on to your workstation that you will be using that has docker installed and configured.

 https://VF-Cloud@dev.azure.com/VF-Cloud/vf_cloud_core/_git/ccoe-training-ansible